kovzol/gg-art-doc/README.md

 ## Compilation

-We use the command `pdflatex english` twice to generate the PDF version.
-Alternatively the `make` command does the same.
+We use the command `pdflatex english` and `pdflatex deutsch' twice to generate the PDF version of the English and German translations.
+Alternatively the `make` and `make pdf' commands do the same.
+The command `make odt' will create .odt version of the text.
+Note that the French translation is only present as an .odt file.

 ## GeoGebra files

 The figures have been created directly by using the desktop version of GeoGebra.
 These sources take place in the [ggb](ggb) folder.

 ## Planned changes on the Tutorial
 * Add references
 * Explain the difference between using axes and switching them off
+* Explain the difference between attaching a point to a polygon or a segment
 * Add icons
+* Convert the French .odt file into .tex

 ## Authors
 * Zoltán Kovács <zoltan@geogebra.org>